 As a nonprofit that is considering or building a new website, you need to begin by working internally to frame the site from the perspective of your constituents.
 Then, create a plan for how you can best serve your users.

 A few years ago, my parents took a trip to Italy.
 One night when my wife and I were visiting, they pulled out this super-fancy wine aerator they bought in Italy:

 (For the 98% of you who aren’t, like, REALLY INTO wine, this gizmo helps make wine taste better by infusing it with more oxygen.)

 On the drive home, my wife and I were eagerly discussing how we’d love to buy one of these $50 contraptions for ourselves.
-It looked so elegant and impressive, especially for company.
+It looked so elegant and impressive, especially for company that might visit us.

-But then I had a sudden epiphany that I maybe drank 3-4 bottles of wine per year.
+But then I had a sudden epiphany that I maybe drink 3-4 bottles of wine per year.
 Why did I “all of a sudden” feel like I needed one of these things?

 After a bit of thought, I realized my desire was for visitors in my home to have a special, memorable experience.
 Because the wine aerator gave me that experience at my parents’ house, I automatically assumed that owning one would extend the same experience to my visitors.

 The problem, of course, was that a fancy wine aerator made no sense for me because I didn’t value drinking wine as much.
 I was trying to imitate something that didn’t align with my own values, hoping the end result would still be the same.